Is It Time For Chain Replacement?

 - The easiest way to ensure compatibility is to buy manufacturer-recommended components.
-Have a 10-speed Campagnolo cassette?
-Buy a 10-speed Campy chain.
-But this option might be more expensive or harder to come by—and there are usually other choices.
+If you have a 10-speed Campagnolo (Campy) cassette, a 10-speed Campagnolo chain is the first option for compatibility.

-- Campagnolo is only compatible with Campagnolo and a few aftermarket chains (such as those made by Wipperman) that are clearly labeled "Campagnolo compatible."
-If a non-Campagnolo chain's packaging doesn't specifically state that it's Campy compatible, it probably isn't.
+- Campagnolo is only compatible with Campagnolo and a few aftermarket chains, such as KMC and Wipperman, that are clearly labeled "Campagnolo compatible."
+If the packaging of non-Campagnolo chains doesn't specifically state that it's Campy compatible, it probably isn't.

-- Chains for 6-, 7-, or 8-speed cassettes are pretty much universally compatible across brands and speeds.
+- Chains for 6-, 7-, or 8-speed cassettes are generally universally compatible across brands and speeds.
 That means if a chain says "8-speed Shimano" you can use it in your old 6-speed, too.
 All you have to do is line up the new chain with the old one and cut it to size.

 Here's some more specific guidance to help you find an appropriate chain in our selection.